 - Drug cravings

-- Difficulties thinking clearly and concentrating
+- Difficulty thinking clearly and concentrating

 If you or someone you know is experiencing any of the withdrawal symptoms mentioned above it is important to seek medical help immediately.
 Detoxing from any prescription drug can be very uncomfortable and dangerous if done on your own.
-It is important to get professional help at a medical detox center to ensure that withdrawal symptoms are addressed correctly.